Franjcf/hybridPorousInterFoam/README.rst

 This solver simulates two-phase flow in porous media that contains two characteristic length scales: a large scale solid-free domain where flow is solved through the Volume-Of-Fluid Method, and a small scale porous domain where flow is solved through two-phase Darcy's Law.
 Both domains are coupled and are solved simultaneously with a single momentum equation and within a single mesh.

+The most recent version also includes a simplified solver that can be used to model single-phase flow in hybrid scale porous media.

 This repository was created by Francisco J. Carrillo and Cyprien Soulaine with the support of Ian C. Bourg.